A Healthy Diet

 The Mediterranean Diet

-A recent study from Greece, the country that originally provided the strongest evidence for the benefits of the Mediterranean diet has highlighted the value of such a diet and clarified what the essential components of that diet are.
+A recent study from Greece, the country that originally provided the strongest evidence for the benefits of the Mediterranean diet, has highlighted the value of the diet and clarified what the essential components are.
 Researchers followed more than 22,000 healthy Greeks for an average of 4 years and found that those eating the traditional Mediterranean diet were not only 33% less likely to die from coronary artery disease than Greeks eating other foods, but also 24% less likely to die from cancer.
 Overall they had a 25% lower death rate.
 The main elements of the diet: an abundance of plant foods such as fruits, vegetables, whole grains, nuts and beans, olive oil as the main fat, instead of butter, small to moderate amounts of fish and poultry and little red meat, and moderate consumption of wine.
 No one part of the diet was responsible for the effect, it was the combination of all of the elements that seemed to make the difference.

 Drink Your Milk

 A promising set of studies suggest that calcium, especially calcium from milk products, may be associated with weight loss success, or with keeping weight off after you have lost it.
 These studies were conducted at Purdue University and found that higher calcium intake was associated with significantly greater weight loss in those on weight loss diets (4 pounds more on average).
 The studies found benefits from 1,000 to 1,500 mg daily, which is what we get in a balanced diet that includes three servings of dairy products or calcium-fortified foods a day.
 Obviously, dairy products need to be low or non-fat if they are going to have this effect.
 For information about supplements.